holoviz/lumen/docs/dashboard.md

 request a table called 'websites' and then feed the 'url' column in that table to the `urls` parameter of the `WebsiteSource`.

+### Templating

+In many cases you do not want to hardcode variables inside the yaml specification instead passing in variables from an environment variable, a shell command or as a CLI argument.
+This can be achieved using templating syntax:

+- `{{env("USER")}}`: look in the set environment variables for the named variable

+- `{{shell("get_login thisuser -t")}}`: execute the command, and use the output as the value.
+The output will be trimmed of any trailing whitespace.

+- `{{USER}}`: Arguments passed in using `--template-vars="{'USER': 'lumen_user'}"` when using `lumen serve` on the commandline.

 ## Local components

 While Lumen ships with a wide range of components users may also